great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_an_databricks_spark_cluster.rst

 Steps
 -----

-The snippet below shows Python code that instantiates and configures a Data Context.
+- The snippet below shows Python code that instantiates and configures a Data Context.
 Copy this snippet into a cell in your Databricks Spark notebook.

-Follow the steps below to update the configuration with values that are specific for your environment.
-If you are planning on storing the file in Databricks File Store (DBFS) the directories can be accessed in the same way that paths on a local Filesystem (add link to DBFS).
+- This how-to-guide assumes that you are using the Databricks File store (DBFS) as the the Datasource, Metadata Store, and DataDocs store.
+The DBFS is the file store that is native to Databricks clusters and Notebooks.
+Files on DBFs can be written and read similar to a local filesystem, just by adding the `/dbfs/FileStore/` prefix.
+- GreatExpectations classes that work with a local Filesystem, like the `TupleFilesystemStoreBackend` will work out of the box in Databricks DBFS.
+- For information on how to configure Databricks for filesystems on Azure and AWS, please see the associated documentation in the *Additional Notes* and *Additional Resources* section below.

 .. code-block:: python
    :linenos: